20 Jan Late/Non-Payment of Salary: What to Do?

 Question: “My employer has not paid my last month’s salary and can’t specify the date of payment, what are my options?”

-If your employer fails to pay your salary or is late in paying your salary, then you should know that this is technically and legally a breach of contract.
-An employer/employee relationship is a contractual relationship whereby the employee agrees to provide his/her services and skill in furtherance of the employer’s business.
-The employer in turn agrees to pay a given amount (salary) to the employee for his/her services on a monthly basis.
+If your employer fails to pay your salary or is late in paying your salary, then you should know that this is legally a breach of your employment contract.
+An employer – employee relationship is a contractual relationship whereby the employee agrees to provide his/her services and skill in furtherance of the employer’s business.
+The employer in turn agrees to pay a given amount (salary) to the employee for his/her services on a recurring basis (most times a monthly basis).

 - The first thing you should do is find out if it is a general issue, have other employees been paid?
 If it is a general issue, then you skip reading the rest and move to point (2) below.

-- If it is a general issue, then the next thing you should do is to ascertain is the reason why your salary has not been paid by speaking to your employer, it might be more effective if you all come together and nominate someone amongst you to inquire as to the reason why you have not been paid.
-If you are a member of a labour union or work association, then you should speak to them and they will handle the inquiry and negotiation with your employer on your behalf.
-That is what they are there for, to represent the interests of their members.
+- In a situation where it is a general issue, then the next thing you should do is to ascertain is the reason why your salary has not been paid by speaking to your employer, it might be more effective if you all come together and nominate someone amongst you to inquire as to the reason why you have not been paid.
+If you are a member of a labour union or work association, then you should speak to them and they will handle the inquiry and discussion with your employer on your behalf – that is what they are there for, to represent the interests of their members.

 - you continue to work there until the issue is resolved and you would be paid all back pay including a loyalty bonus for your understanding and perseverance

-- you are unable to continue attending work (maybe due to financial constraints) and you and your employer decide that you do not come to work for an agreed period of time until the issues are resolved, basically a mutual suspension of your employment contract, this way you don’t continue to work for free and the employer doesn’t continue to rack up salary debts
+- another course open to you is where you are unable to continue attending work (maybe due to financial constraints), you and you and your employer decide that you do not come to work for an agreed period of time until the issues are resolved, basically a mutual suspension of your employment contract, this way you don’t continue to work for free and the employer doesn’t continue to rack up salary debts

 - you resign, if you don’t believe that the situation is temporary and you do not have any confidence that it will be resolved in the near future.